 The most dangerous animal on Finnish roads is moose.
 Each year, around 2,000 accidents occur due to this huge animal that runs from the woods to the road without any warning.
 Hitting a moose with a passenger car is always dangerous, and in dark hours, it’s almost impossible to notice a moose before it’s too late.
 Remember to keep glancing at the sides of the road when driving in Finland.

 If you do have an accident with a moose or a deer, even a minor one, you must report it to the police by calling the emergency number 112.

 The things you’re not allowed to do when driving

 As in most countries now, speaking on the phone without hands-free, texting, chatting or catching Pokemon is strictly forbidden by law.
 No Pokemon is worth hitting a moose.

 In Finland, the limit for drunk driving is 0,5 per mille.
 On average, this means 3 bottles of beers or 3 small glasses of wine.
 We highly recommend keeping the amount of alcoholic drinks on zero when you’re about to hit the road.

 Are you a smoker?
 You should know that in Finland it’s forbidden by law to smoke in a car with a child less than 15 years old on board.
 This applies also to electronic cigarettes.

 How to plan your route for a road trip in Finland

 Planning a route for a road trip in Finland has been made extremely easy.
 We have a great selection of official travel routes that are surrounded by beautiful views, cultural and historic sites and natural attractions.
-The best of the official travel routes of Finland are described in this file with maps, sights and all.
+The best of the official travel routes of Finland are described in this file.
 Print it out or download it on your phone before your road trip.

 If you prefer going off the official travel routes, there are some great areas that you should consider visiting during your road trip in Finland: